nknorg/tuna/README.md

 # tuna 🐟
 Allows to tunnel various services through NKN.
-Node will receive payment for tunneled traffic directly from user (not implemented yet).
+Node will receive payment for tunneled traffic directly from user.